christoforos-nikolaou/YeastSegmentationDuplicates/README.md

     1. PFAM domains were obtained for each yeast gene and then their number and length ratio in the gene was calculated: [Yeast Genes PFAM Domains](files/YeastGenes_PFAM_Domains.tsv)
     2. Protein-protein interactions were obtained from [STRING-DB](https://string-db.org/) and the number of interaction for each gene was calculated on the basis of experimental evidence: [Yeast Genes PPI](files/YeastGenes_Number_STRING_PPI.tsv)

-11. Yeast Gene Duplicate Comparisons
-    1. General comparisons in terms of sequence divergence, co-expression, structural and regulatory similarity, are contained in: [Yeast Duplicate Comparisons](files/Yeast_GeneDuplicates_Comparisons.tsv).
-    2. A more detailed dataset with a full compilation of many attributes may be found [here]()

-## R Code

-Accompanying R code may be found in a detailed R-markdown file [here](Supplementary_R_code.rmd)